-Article 34; Rules 60.1(g), 69.1(e); Section 602(a)(i) to (iii) and (b)
+Article 34; Rules 60.1(g), 69.1(e); Section 602(a)(i) to (iii), (b)

 Where the international preliminary examination is to take into account amendments under Article 34, but the applicant failed to submit them with the demand, the International Preliminary Examining Authority invites the applicant (Form PCT/IPEA/431) within a reasonable time limit fixed in the invitation to submit the amendments.
-Whether the amendments are submitted with the demand or subsequently, they are marked in accordance with Section 602(a)(i) to (iii) and (b) of the Administrative Instructions before the file is then forwarded to the examiner.
+Whether the amendments are submitted with the demand or subsequently, they are marked in accordance with Section 602(a)(i) to (iii) and (b) of the Administrative Instructions before the file is forwarded to the examiner.

 Article 19; Rule 62.1; Section 602